John Johnston House (Sault Ste. Marie, Michigan): John Johnston

 John Johnston (1762–1828) was born on August 25, 1762, in Northern Ireland, the son of William Johnston and Elizabeth McNeil, well-to-do landowners.
-In 1790, he moved to what is now Canada, and became associated with the North West Company, a fur trading company headquartered in Montreal, Quebec.
-In 1791, Johnston went on a trading trip to Mackinac Island, and continued on himself, establishing a trading post on the Bad River near what is now Ashland, Wisconsin and befriending the local Ojibwe.
+In 1790, he relocated to what is now Canada and became affiliated with the North West Company, a fur trading company headquartered in Montreal, Quebec.
+In 1791, Johnston embarked on a trading trip to Mackinac Island, and continued on himself, establishing a trading post on the Bad River near what is now Ashland, Wisconsin and befriending the local Ojibwe.
 At the end of the season, Johnston took his furs to Montreal, but in 1792 returned to the Bad River area and married Ozhaguscodaywayquay, the daughter of Ojibwe war chief Waubojeeg.
 In 1793, Johnston and his wife settled in the Sault to trade with the native residents there.
 The couple had four sons and four daughters, including Jane Johnston Schoolcraft, who married notable author, explorer, and Native American culture expert Henry Rowe Schoolcraft.

 John Johnston was Justice of the Peace in Sault Ste Marie for many years.
 He remained in Sault Ste.
 Marie for the rest of his life, remaining in the fur trade.
 In 1812, Johnston helped British troops take control of Fort Mackinac on Mackinac Island.
 In 1814, American forces burned his house, as well as $40,000 of his goods, in retaliation.
 However, Johnston rebuilt, in part by selling his parents' estate in Ireland, and became connected with John Jacob Astor's American Fur Company.
 John Johnston died on September 22, 1828.

 History of the John Johnston House

 In 1794, John Johnston constructed a house on this site.
 That house was destroyed in 1814 by American forces in retaliation for Johnston's aid to the British in the War of 1812.
 Johnston rebuilt the house in 1815.

 In 1822, Henry Rowe Schoolcraft was appointed US Indian agent at Sault Ste.
 Marie.
 Schoolcraft married John Johnston's eldest daughter Jane in 1822, and Johnston built a substantial addition to the 1815 structure for them to live in.
 This addition comprises the whole of the current Johnston House.
-The Schoolcrafts lived in this house until 1827, when they moved into Elmwood, the Indian Agency headquarters in the Sault.
+The Schoolcrafts lived in this house until 1827, when they moved to Elmwood, the Indian Agency headquarters in the Sault.

 Colonel Eben S. Wheeler lived in the house from 1883 to 1900; Wheeler added the dormer windows and made further architectural changes.
 In 1910, a tree fell on the house, demolishing the original 1815 section.
 The Great Lakes Towing Company purchased the house shortly thereafter.
 In 1949, they gave the house to the city of Sault Ste Marie, and it was restored by architects Mayer and Savoie.

 Thou house is currently used as an architecture and construction exhibit of the common look of houses of the period.
 In the 1980s, three other historic structures were moved to a location near the Johnston House, including Henry Rowe Schoolcraft's Elmwood.